BOM (Byte Order Mark)

 A byte sequence at the start of a file that identifies the encoding.
 EF BB BF for UTF-8, FF FE or FE FF for UTF-16.

-A BOM (Byte Order Mark) is a special byte sequence placed at the beginning of a text file to indicate the encoding type and byte order.
-It is the encoded form of Unicode character U+FEFF.
+A BOM (Byte Order Mark) is a special byte sequence placed at the very beginning of a text file to indicate the encoding type and byte order (endianness).
+It is the encoded form of Unicode character U+FEFF (ZERO WIDTH NO-BREAK SPACE), serving as a hint for applications to automatically detect the file's encoding.
+The BOM is not part of the file's content itself but acts as metadata.